 Yakitori grills are fun small grills meant to cook skewers on a tabletop.
 Besides their Japanese origins and purpose, these grills are also portable, available in charcoal and electric models, and can be used outdoors and indoors.

 So if you are looking for a new fun dish to share with your friends and family or want a small portable indoor grill for your kitchen, these yakitori grills are a great option.
-A Yakitori grill can unlock the door to learning new Japanese cuisine-inspired recipes and add a great cooking grill for home grilling or addon to your outdoor kitchen.
+A Yakitori grill can unlock the door to learning new Japanese cuisine-inspired recipes and add a great cooking grill for home grilling or an add-on to your outdoor kitchen.

 What is a Yakitori Grill?